Invisalign ® Clear Aligners

 How Does it Work?

-During an initial consultation with an Invisalign dentist, a series of bite impressions and photographs is taken to create a three-dimensional bite profile.
+During an initial consultation with an Invisalign dentist, bite impressions and photographs are taken to create a three-dimensional bite profile.
+Some dentists may take digital scans instead of impressions to send electronically.
 The dentist uses this profile to essentially create a treatment roadmap through which incremental shifting of the teeth can improve bite functionality.
 Custom-designed upper and lower teeth aligners are then fabricated at the Align Technologies dental laboratory with advanced CAD/CAM software.
 The aligners (as many as 20 to 30) are ordered in accordance with treatment progression, requiring patients to wear then in succession for a period of two-to-three weeks for a minimum of 20 hours per day.
-(Yes they are removable, but don’t get carried away if you want the treatment to succeed.)
+(Yes, they are removable, but don’t get carried away if you want the treatment to succeed.)

 Invisalign Certification: What it Means